QuickBooks Blog

 Comparing COGS to Sales Ratios

-Therefore, the lesser the ratio, the more efficient is your business in generating revenue at a low cost.
-That is to say that the decreasing COGS to Sales ratio indicates that the cost of producing goods and services is decreasing as a percentage of sales.
+This means that the lesser the ratio, the more efficient is your business in generating revenue at a low cost.
+So, decreasing COGS to sales ratio indicates that the cost of producing goods and services is decreasing as a percentage of sales.

-However, an increasing COGS to Sales ratio would inculcate that the cost of generating goods or services is increasing relative to the sales or revenues of your business.
-Thus, there is a need to control the costs in order to improve the profit margins of your business.
+However, an increasing COGS to sales ratio would indicate that the cost of generating goods or services is increasing relative to the sales or revenues of your business.
+Meaning, there is a need to control the costs in order to improve the profit margins of your business.

 This ratio also helps the investors in deciding the company stocks in which they must invest for a profitable portfolio.
-Thus, investors before investing in company stocks research the industry the business operates in and track the COGS to sales ratio in order to know the costs relative to the sales.
+This helps the investors, before investing in company stocks, research the industry the business operates in and track the COGS to sales ratio in order to know the costs relative to the sales.

-Thus, as an investor, you certainly need to be aware of the risks pertaining to higher COGS that companies may face.
+As an investor, you'll need to be aware of the risks pertaining to higher COGS that companies may face.

 The formula for COGS to Sales Ratio is as follows: